Stinger - Chapter 1

 “Yeah, let’s do that.”

-He slid the panel back over the engine and climbed up to the cockpit.
-Murph followed, and Gar handed him the hatch board.
-After a couple of tries, Murph got it in place, slid the hatch shut, and secured the lock.
+He slid the panel back over the engine and climbed up to the cockpit and mindlessly went through the motions of closing up.

-“You planning to go sailing with the bottom paint like that?”
-Murph asked, running a hand over a patch of peeling paint.
+“You planning on sailing with the bottom like that?”
+Murph asked, walking up to the hull and running his hand over a patch of peeling paint.

-Murph smirked.
-“Yeah… I think I’ll be busy that day.”
+“Yeah… I think I’ll be busy that day,” Murph said with a smirk.

 “Yeah, everybody’s busy when it’s time for bottom work,” Gar said.
 “Probably take me more than a day, anyway.”